Guitar: Flat-top

 Flat-top guitars with steel strings are similar to the classical guitar, however, the flat-top body size is usually significantly larger than a classical guitar, and has a narrower, reinforced neck and stronger structural design.
 The robust X-bracing typical of flat-top guitars was developed in the 1840s by German-American luthiers, of whom Christian Friedrich "C. F." Martin is the best known.
 Originally used on gut-strung instruments, the strength of the system allowed the later guitars to withstand the additional tension of steel strings.
 Steel strings produce a brighter tone and a louder sound.
 The acoustic guitar is used in many kinds of music including folk, country, bluegrass, pop, jazz, and blues.
 Many variations are possible from the roughly classical-sized OO and Parlour to the large Dreadnought (the most commonly available type) and Jumbo.
 Ovation makes a modern variation, with a rounded back/side assembly molded from artificial materials.

 Archtop

-Archtop guitars are steel-string instruments in which the top (and often the back) of the instrument are carved, from a solid billet, into a curved, rather than a flat, shape.
+Archtop guitars are steel-string instruments in which the top (and often the back) of the instrument are carved from a solid billet, into a curved, rather than flat, shape.
 This violin-like construction is usually credited to the American Orville Gibson.
 Lloyd Loar of the Gibson Mandolin-Guitar Mfg.
-Co introduced the violin-inspired "F"-shaped hole design now usually associated with archtop guitars, after designing a style of mandolin of the same type.
+Co introduced the violin-inspired F-shaped hole design now usually associated with archtop guitars, after designing a style of mandolin of the same type.
 The typical archtop guitar has a large, deep, hollow body whose form is much like that of a mandolin or a violin-family instrument.
 Nowadays, most archtops are equipped with magnetic pickups, and they are therefore both acoustic and electric.
 F-hole archtop guitars were immediately adopted, upon their release, by both jazz and country musicians, and have remained particularly popular in jazz music, usually with flatwound strings.